nelsonng2258/QlikSense-Dashboard/README.md

 The main dataset is sourced from Kaggle<a href="https://www.kaggle.com/datasets/beekiran/sales-data-analysis"><sup>1</sup></a>, supplemented by additional self-generated datasets to demonstrate drill-down and rollup functions on QlikSense. <br>

 <b>Data Engineering</b><br>
 First, design the star schema for the project.
 Next, divide the main dataset into fact and dimension tables.
 Then, enrich the respective dimension tables with the self-generated datasets.
-Refer to ‘Data Engineering’ for the data engineering work done. <br>
+Refer to ‘Data Engineering.ipynb’ for the data engineering work done. <br>

 <b>Dashboard Design</b><br>
 Perform wireframing for the dashboard to visualize the layout and components on a piece of paper.